ProvisionGenie/ProvisionGenie/Docs/Admin-fact-sheet.md

 * confuse chat with task assignments "could you please"
 * confuse email with status reports "per my last email"
-* confuse SharePoint with a dumpster for any file in the world --> "can you migrate this pile of mess to someone else's computer?"
+* confuse SharePoint with a dumpster for any file in the world --> "can you migrate this pile of mess to someone elses computer?"

-The consultant would then show them what channels are made for, how a team can work with metadata on files and how stying on track works with Microsoft Lists.
+The consultant would then show them what channels are made for, how a team can work with metadata on files and how staying on track works with Microsoft Lists.
 The consultant would ask them also if they wanted more learning material pinned to their brand new team and if they wanted the team of they dreams already be created for them, so that it works from Day 1.

-This is, what Provisiongenie does.
+This is, what ProvisionGenie does.
 ProvisionGenie is now that consultant and provides users with a blended experience of

 * learning about modern collaboration and assets that can be used in Teams and
 * reflecting on how they want to work in Teams.